-In fact, interpreting is one of the most critical needs in the public service industry!
-Right from social services to housing, benefits, and court interpreting, the entire process demands skills of interpreting and translation of language(s).
+Did you know that interpreting is one of the most critical needs in the public service industry?
+Right from social services to housing, benefits, and court interpreting, the entire process demands skills in interpreting and translating language(s).

 Courtroom interpreting is one of the most crucial services that one requires every time he/she walks into a courtroom trial.
-Courtroom interpretation demands a higher order understanding of arguments, logical terminology and even the court protocol.
+Legal interpretation demands a higher-order understanding of arguments, logical terminology, and even the court protocol.
 It requires special knowledge and mental agility to simultaneously interpret the proceedings.
 Though many of us don’t find the need for an interpreter, the law enforces it on us.

-For instance, if you are not adept with the local English at Wisconsin, and you are heading towards the court, the state is required to provide an interpreter in your native language.
+For instance, if you are not adept with the local English in Wisconsin, and you are heading toward the court, the state is required to provide an interpreter in your native language.

 According to the Indiana government, US, code IC 34-45-1-3 entitles a party or witness to an interpreter for civil cases.
 In the same government, according to the Rule of Trial Procedure 43, the court may appoint an interpreter of its own selection and may fix his reasonable compensation.
 Other districts have their codes similarly.
 Therefore, this right is usually guarded in national constitutions, declarations of rights, fundamental laws establishing the judicial system.